 But foam pads eventually do pack out.
 The foam becomes thin after much use and is no longer as effective at insulating you from the ground.

 Before I took off on my Utah trip last year, I did a quick evaluation of my gear.
 My blue foamer would be too thin for the colder weather I would expect in Utah in October and November, I found the shorter Z Lite too packed out to be effective, and I did not want to cut up my full-length Z Lite that I use for winter backpacking.

 Well, within a night or two, the NeoAir started leaking at night!
 Glad I tested it BEFORE I went to Utah!

 However, a bit shocking to see $45 for a new full-length Z Lite Sol and $35 for the short version I’d cut up anyway!

 But I remembered the NatureHike brand of products.
 NatureHike sells Z Lite Sol clones for about half the price.
-Weight, design, and overall specs appeared to be the same.
+Weight, design, and overall specs appeared to be the same (if slightly wider for the clone.)
 So I purchased a full-length pad for approximately half the price of the Z Lite and cut down the new pad for my Utah trip.

 I did not feel like I took too big of a gamble; IT IS CLOSED CELL FOAM!
 How different could it be?